[email protected]

 Taking & Making Notes

-by Emma Manicaro
+My way of taking notes by Emma Manicaro

 Here below are the top hints for taking and making notes on your laptop/iPad.